Santa Teresa, Guanacaste and Nicoya Peninsula, Costa Rica

 Children over 6 years of age are welcome at the hotel, and babysitting can be arranged upon request, but there are no specific facilities or interconnecting rooms available.
-A complimentary surf lesson is offered for children of 12 years old and under.

 Facilities at Flor Blanca include a delightful split level swimming pool, fitness center, yoga center, Pilates dojo, naturalist guide, music room, art and pottery center, poolside dining offering delicious Pacific Rim fusion cuisine, bar and water sports hire